-What are availability zones in cloud ?
+What are availability zones in the cloud?
 It will be discussed in this blog.

 It refers to a public cloud provider’s data center’s self-sufficient power and network connection in the cloud computing environment.
 In most cases, a region has several Availability Zones.
 Each region is a distinct geographical location, and each region usually contains several isolated regions known as Availability Zones.